ZLTM/CloneMan/README.md

 ## Gameplay

+No level design, only functioning mechanics.

-Collect all the collectables before the enemy catches you WASD moves the player
+Get all the collectables before the enemy catches you WASD moves the player
 Space jumps
 Shift runs.